Staff Directory

 Multiple Mercer student-athletes have gained national, regional and conference recognition since transitioning into the Southern Conference, including Kyle Lewis who was crowned college baseball’s national player of the year in 2016 when he won the 39th Golden Spikes Award given annually to the nation’s top amateur baseball player.
 Lewis was selected No. 11 overall by the Seattle Mariners in the 2016 MLB Draft.

 Numerous facility upgrades have also taken place under Cole’s watch, including the construction of the Moye Family Football & Lacrosse Complex and the installation of state-of-the art LED video scoreboards at the football, basketball and baseball venues.
-Mercer unveiled the stateof-the-art 1,500-seat OrthoGeorgia Park at Claude Smith Field prior to the 2017 baseball season, and Cole has also secured funds for upcoming major renovations to the program’s baseball, men's & women's tennis and men's & women's golf facilities.
+Mercer unveiled the state-of-the-art 1,500-seat OrthoGeorgia Park at Claude Smith Field prior to the 2017 baseball season, and Cole has also secured funds for recently completed renovations to the program’s baseball, men's & women's tennis and men's & women's golf facilities.

 Arguably the most impressive accomplishment across Cole’s tenure, Mercer has created a high standard in academics as a Southern Conference member.
-Mercer University won its ninth consecutive Barrett-Bonner Award from the Southern Conference following the 2022-23 academic year which is given to the SoCon member with the highest percentage of its student-athletes on the league’s academic honor roll.
+The Bears won their 10th consecutive Barrett-Bonner Award from the Southern Conference following the 2024-25 academic year.
+That laurel is given to the SoCon member with the highest percentage of its student-athletes on the league’s academic honor roll.
 The Bears have led the SoCon in honor roll recipients every year dating back to their inaugural season in 2014-15.

 A native of Augusta, Cole came to Mercer as a student-athlete on academic scholarship in 1990 and lettered in baseball from 1990-93.
 He was recipient of the Charles C. Morgan Outstanding Student-Athlete Award and graduated with honors from the University in 1993.
 He was drafted as a pitcher by the Milwaukee Brewers in 1993.

-Cole is married to the former Gaylyn Lawson, a coach and teacher at Macon’s Stratford Academy.
-The couple resides in Forsyth and has two children - Caroline, a graduate of and current law student at Mercer, and Lawson, a junior business administration major and pitcher on the Mercer baseball team.
+Cole is married to the former Gaylyn Lawson, a real estate professional for Macon-based Fickling & Company.
+The couple resides in Forsyth and has two children - Caroline, a graduate of and current law student at Mercer, and Lawson, a senior business administration major and pitcher on the Mercer baseball team.